qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 a program can be executed, it is recommended to index qubits and results consecutively so that there are no unused values within these ranges.

-Due to **Bullet 7** being a mandatory capability, the `i1` type must be supported by Adpative profile back-ends and branching should be possible based on the i1 values.
+Due to **Bullet 7** being a mandatory capability, the `i1` type must be supported by adaptive profile backends and branching should be possible based on the i1 values.
-Other types like `i64` and `f64` are opt-in types depending on the capabilities a back-end wants to support.
+Other types like `i64` and `f64` are opt-in types depending on the capabilities a backend wants to support.

 ### Qubit and Result Usage

-Qubits and result values are represented as opaque pointers in the bitcode, which may only ever be dereferenced as part a run-time function implementation.
+Qubits and result values are represented as opaque pointers in the bitcode, which may only ever be dereferenced as part of a run-time function implementation.
-In general, the QIR specification distinguishes between two kinds of pointers for representing a qubit or result value, as explained in more detail [here](../Execution.md), and either one, thought not both, may be used throughout a bitcode file.
+In general, the QIR specification distinguishes between two kinds of pointers for representing a qubit or result value, as explained in more detail [here](../Execution.md), and either one, though not both, may be used throughout a bitcode file.
 A [module flag](#module-flags-metadata) in the bitcode indicates which kinds of pointers are used to represent qubits and result values.

-The first kind of pointer points to a valid memory location that is managed dynamically during program execution, meaning the necessary memory is allocated and freed by the run-time.
+The first kind of pointer points to a valid memory location that is managed dynamically during program execution, meaning the necessary memory is allocated and freed by the runtime.
 The second kind of pointer merely identifies a qubit or result value by a constant integer encoded in the pointer itself.
-To be compliant with the Adpative Profile specification, the program must not make use of dynamic qubit or result management, meaning it must use only the second kind of pointer; qubits and results must be identified by a constant integer value that is bitcast to a pointer to match the expected type.
+To be compliant with the adaptive profile specification, the program must not make use of dynamic qubit or result management, meaning it must use only the second kind of pointer; qubits and results must be identified by a constant integer value that is bitcast to a pointer to match the expected type.
 How such an integer value is interpreted and specifically how it relates to hardware resources is ultimately